NYU-RTS/rts-docs-dev/docs/cloud/04_dataproc/02_data_management.md

 ```
 Copy and paste the command that you are given into a terminal application on your desktop and run it.
 When prompted, type y to proceed.
 If you are signed into multiple Google accounts, you will then be presented with a browser window where you can choose your account.
 Select your NYU account.
 Google will then present a message saying that “Google Cloud SDK wants to access your Google Account”.
 Click Allow.

-Copy the URL that you are given in the terminal window, and paste it into your Greene session on the line where gcloud asks for it.
+Copy the URL that you are given in the terminal window, and paste it into your Torch session on the line where gcloud asks for it.

 Type gcloud auth list to verify that you are logged in:
 ```sh